-TN status is available for Canadian or Mexican citizens who are coming to the U.S. to work in a professional level.
+TN status is available for Canadian or Mexican citizens who are coming to the U.S. to work in a professional position.
 The regulations specify various categories under Chapter 16, Appendix 2 of the United States-Mexico-Canada Agreement (USMCA).
 Such positions normally require a bachelor’s degree.
 The applicant must have an employment offer, and the status can be valid for up to three-year increments.

 Filing for TN status for Canadians is done either at a port of entry or with USCIS.
 Mexican citizens who are outside of the U.S. must apply for a TN Visa stamp at a U.S. Consulate or Embassy; if they are already in the U.S., then a TN petition can be filed with USCIS.
 Documentation that accompanies the request for TN status must include:

 - Proof of citizenship, and

-- A letter from prospective employer describing in detail the duties to be performed to show that they are professional in nature.
-IE will draft this letter for the department.
+- A letter from the prospective hiring unit describing in detail the duties to be performed to show that they are professional in nature.
+IE will draft this letter for the department/unit.

 TN status can be approved for up to 3 years at a time.
 Extensions are possible, but multiple requests for extensions could result in denial because a TN carries only “nonimmigrant” intent, as opposed to an H-1B, which carries both immigrant and nonimmigrant intent.

 Please note that all foreign nationals employed at NC State University are required to meet with the International Compensation & Taxation unit at the time that they first become employed.
 Foreign nationals are also required to notify this unit of any changes in nonimmigrant status, employment and residential address.
 To schedule an appointment or notify this unit of such changes, please send an email to firstname.lastname@example.org.